anonimatym/TryHackMe-Pickle-Rick/WRITEUP.md

 This is a writeup for Pickle Rick TryHackMe machine!
 https://tryhackme.com/room/picklerick

+**REMEMBER TO CHANGE THE ATTACKER MACHINE TO THE ONE TRYHACKME ASSIGNED, MINE IS NOT SAME AS YOURS**

 ## Scanning & Enumeration

 To begin with this machine, we will perform a nmap scan on our target: